 - Intercultural Understanding

-Teachers look for ways in which Spanish can be incorporated in to daily routines, for example, during the register, and through cross-curricular links such as in the Year 5 learning project 'Hola Mexico'.
+Teachers look for ways in which Spanish can be incorporated in to daily routines, for example, during the register, and through cross-curricular links such as in the Year 4 Geography project ‘Where is Spain?’.